EN|FR|RU

 – At the IX BRICS Civil Forum, held in Moscow in early July, you once again made a proposal to create a common educational space for the BRICS countries.
 What should it be and how, in your opinion, can it help in integrating our countries?

-– This kind of common, albeit small, educational space for all BRICS countries could include the best examples, examples of the peaks of literature, poetry and fine art of these states.
+– This of common, albeit initially small, educational space for all BRICS countries could include the best examples, examples of the peaks of literature, poetry and fine art of these states.
 The more educated a person is and the broader his worldview, the better he feels and understands the values of other peoples and the more he is ready to interact with them.

 What foreign literature is studied in our schools?
 European and American.
 It is necessary to know it, but there is great medieval Arabic poetry (when I talk about it with various representatives of Arab countries, I am warmly supported here), the heritage of China, India and Latin American countries.
 The Universal State Exam codifier for literature includes mainly Soviet and Russian poets, there are Western European authors, but there are no references to Eastern ones.